reincas/Lanthanide/README.md

 python -m pip install .
 ```

-## Usage
+## Lanthanide class

-You start by importing the most important symbols:
+You always start using the Lanthanide package by importing the most important symbols:

 ```
 from lanthanide import Lanthanide, Coupling